machal/cssmine-content/flexbox-priklady.md

 ![centering](<images/flexbox-priklady-5.jpg>)

 Have you struggled with this problem too?
-No more struggling with flexbox.
+No more struggling, use flexbox.
 We will turn `<body>` into a flex container and using a new `vh` unit, we will resize it to 100 % of the browser window.
 Then all you need to do is tell the flex item to center itself using the `align-self` property.